WanderingStar/resume/resume.md

 Principal Software Engineer, leading a group of software engineers, data scientists, analysts, and quality engineers

-###### Keywords: Python, Apache Spark, Databricks, Big Data, Machine Learning, Scala
+###### Keywords: Python, Apache Spark, Databricks, Big Data, Machine Learning, Scala, Elastic Map Reduce

 ##### Software Engineering

-*   Led a team to deliver a new Apache Spark ML-based process for selecting content for RMN merchant pages, the heart of the website
+*   Led a team to deliver a new content selection process for the most important pages on the RMN site, which increased clickthrough rate by 7%
     *   Worked in multiple codebases in several languages (Python, Scala, SQL, Java, PHP)
-    *   Scoped and coordinated effort of a team of 5 over a 5 month effort
+    *   Scoped and coordinated effort of a team of six to eight people for two quarters
     *   Ensured that code met critical business objectives while remaining readable, documented, and tested
     *   Interfaced with other engineering teams, business analysts, content specialists, and executives
-*   Extended and improved a system that uses Spark MLLib to make content recommendations for millions of users on our mobile apps each day
+*   Extended and improved a system that makes content recommendations for millions of mobile app users daily, which improved engagement by 29%
 *   Established good software engineering practices
     *   Introduced documented development workflows, code reviews, unit and system testing
     *   Advocated for and hired a dedicated Quality Engineer